Early voting for June primaries

-Primary day for numerous state and party offices is June 28, but 34 sites located throughout Queens are scheduled to be open for early voting between June 18 and 26.
+Early voting has begun for the June 28 primaries for numerous state and party offices.
+It will continue at 34 sites located throughout Queens up to June 26.
 A list of the sites and their hours of operation can be found online at vote.nyc/page/primary-elections-2022.

 The primaries are for governor, lieutenant governor, state Assembly, judgeships and party positions.